tkhyn/django-actrack/doc/quick_start.rst

 Next steps
 ..........

 Want to track more trains?
-Head to the :ref:`features` page to discover all the advanced stuff ``django-actrack`` can offer,
+Head to the :ref:`advanced` page to discover all the advanced stuff ``django-actrack`` can offer, or check out the :ref:`api` and the :ref:`settings`.

 .. _AUTH_USER_MODEL: https://docs.djangoproject.com/en/2.0/ref/settings/#std:setting-AUTH_USER_MODEL